hyunjunian/Poor-Charlie-s-Almanack/en.md

 How do you get worldly wisdom?
 What system do you use to rise into the tiny top percentage of the world in terms of having sort of an elementary, practical wisdom?

 I’ve long believed that a certain system, which almost any intelligent person can learn, works way better than the systems that most people use.
 As I said at the USC Business School, what you need is a latticework of mental models in your head.
 And you hang your actual experience and your vicarious experience that you get from reading and so forth on this latticework of powerful models.
 And, with that system, things gradually get to fit together in a way that enhances cognition.

-> What you need is a latticework of mental models in your head.
-And you hang your actual experience and your vicarious experience on this latticework of powerful models.
-And, with that system, things gradually get to fit together in a way that enhances cognition.
->

 *[Charlie discusses several of the specific mental models elaborated in other talks.]*